HarryHsing/Awesome-Video-Agent/README.md

 - TBD

 ## Contributing
 Contributions are welcome!
-To add a resource:
+To add a resource, you can:
 1. Open a pull request with a clear title and short description of the change.
-2. Place new entries in the appropriate section, sorted newest-first where applicable.
-3. Include links to papers, code, and official assets, and note licenses when relevant.
+2. Open an issue with a clear title and short description.

 ## License
 This project is licensed under the [MIT License](LICENSE) unless otherwise noted by individual resources.